Skip to main content

 Major Trails And Attractions

-The park's most remarkable features include the well-preserved sections of the Inca Trail (Qhapaq Ñan), which offers visitors insights into ancient transportation networks.
-The imposing Mount Aconquija, reaching 5,200 meters, provides spectacular views and challenging climbing opportunities.
+The park's most remarkable features include well-preserved sections of the Inca Trail (Qhapaq Ñan), which offers visitors insights into ancient transportation networks.
+The imposing Nevados del Aconquija, reaching over 5,000 meters, provide spectacular views and challenging climbing opportunities.
 The park contains numerous waterfalls, crystal-clear mountain streams, and glacial lakes.
-Archaeological sites include ancient Inca ruins and ceremonial grounds.
-The diversity of ecosystems within a relatively small area makes it an excellent location for ecological research and nature observation.
+The centerpiece archaeological site is La Ciudacita, an Inca ceremonial site at approximately 4,400 meters, accessible via a challenging multi-day trek with authorized guides.
+[1] The diversity of ecosystems makes it an excellent location for ecological research and nature observation.

 Visitor Facilities And Travel

-Access to Campo de los Alisos is via San Miguel de Tucumán, with park entrances reached through mountain roads requiring high-clearance vehicles.
+Access to Campo de los Alisos (now the Campo de los Alisos portal of Parque Nacional Aconquija) is via San Miguel de Tucumán, with park entrances reached through mountain roads requiring high-clearance vehicles.
 A ranger station provides basic information and orientation.
 Facilities are minimal, with primitive camping areas and trail access points.
 Several hiking routes traverse different vegetation zones from cloud forests to grasslands.
 The park offers opportunities for birdwatching, wildlife observation, and exploring yungas ecosystems.
 Trails vary in difficulty, with some requiring good physical condition due to elevation and terrain.
-Services are limited within the park; visitors should be prepared with supplies.
 The nearby town of Tafí del Valle provides accommodations and basic services.
 The park is accessible year-round, though the rainy summer season (November-March) can make access roads and trails muddy and challenging.

 Conservation And Sustainability